Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Abstract

 \section{Abstract}

 In this paper, we propose a continuous-time formulation for the AdaGrad, RMSProp, and Adam optimization algorithms by modeling them as first-order integro-differential equations.
-We perform numerical simulations of these equations to demonstrate their validity as accurate approximations of the original algorithms.
+We perform numerical simulations of these equations, along with stability and convergence analyses, to demonstrate their validity as accurate approximations of the original algorithms.
 Our results indicate a strong agreement between the behavior of the continuous-time models and the discrete implementations, thus providing a new perspective on the theoretical understanding of adaptive optimization methods.